murali2601/Deepin-OS-Mac-OS-like-Interface/README.md

 ##
 ## Introduction

-Welcome to the guide on switching from Windows, a paid software, to Deepin OS, a free Linux distribution that looks and feels similar to both Windows and macOS.
+Welcome to the guide on switching from Windows, a paid software, to **Deepin OS**, a free Linux distribution that looks and feels similar to both Windows and macOS.
 Deepin OS is known for its beautiful and user-friendly interface and can run efficiently on PCs or laptops with less than 2GB of RAM.

 ## Prerequisites